umaar/learn-browser-testing/3-auditing/1-lighthouse/README.md

 ### 3.4.
 Upload lighthouse results to heroku

+At this point, you have:

+- Run lighthouse and uploaded results to their (the lighthouse team) public temporary storage
+- Run lighthouse and uploaded results to your local instance of lighthouse ci

-Run lighthouse and upload the results to your heroku lighthouse CI server:
+Now, you will run lighthouse and upload the results to your __heroku lighthouse CI server__:

 - Substitute `[YOUR_TOKEN]` for your actual `build token`.
 - Substitute `[YOUR BASE URL]` for your heroku URL.